-The Mediterranean basin has a wide variety of dietary patterns, but most nutritionists consider some unique components to be the Mediterranean Diet.
-The Mediterranean Diet is based on the food patterns found in Greece and southern Italy in the 1960s.
-It is composed of an abundance of plant foods, moderate amounts of fish, poultry, and dairy, and low amounts of eggs, red meat, and sweets.
-Olive oil is its main source of fat, and wine is regularly consumed.
+The Mediterranean basin has a wide variety of dietary patterns.
+But most nutritionists consider some unique components to be the Mediterranean Diet.
+The food patterns found in Greece and southern Italy in the 1960s form the basis for the Mediterranean Diet.
+Hence, the main portion of the diet is an abundance of plant foods, and moderate amounts of fish, poultry, and dairy.
+And it includes low amounts of eggs, red meat, and sweets.
+Olive oil is its main source of fat, and wine consumption occurs regularly.

 Body Fat On The Mediterranean Diet

-An article (1) published in the European Journal of Clinical Nutrition studied 259 premenopausal women for their adherence to a Mediterranean Diet and their body fat.
-Their mean age was slightly more than 27 years old, and their age ranged from 18 to 44 years of age.
+In this case, an article (1) published in the European Journal of Clinical Nutrition studied 259 premenopausal women for their adherence to a Mediterranean Diet.
+It compared their adherence to the Mediterranean Diet to their body fat.
+Their mean age was slightly more than 27 years old, with an age range from 18 to 44 years of age.
 The researchers gave the women dietary recall questionnaires.
 They measured total body fat, as well as fat at specific locations, such as waist, thigh and hip.

-Other studies have shown a reduced BMI and waist circumference on the Mediterranean Diet, but this study used a DXA scan to look at body fat distribution.
-So in addition to lowering heart risk and risk of metabolic syndrome, the diet reduces overall body fat.
+Similarly, other studies show a reduced BMI and waist circumference on the Mediterranean Diet.
+But this study used a DXA scan to look at body fat distribution.
+So in addition to lowering heart risk, and risk of metabolic syndrome, the Mediterranean Diet reduces overall body fat.
 It also reduces fat at some of the most undesirable locations on the body.